-A big factor to consider while choosing a fulfilment provider is the location of their warehouse.
+A big factor to consider while choosing a third party logistics provider is the location of their warehouse.
 While partnering is an effective way to manage fulfilment, why settle for one warehouse when you can have more?

 Spreading inventory across multiple fulfilment centres and geographic locations means you can be as competitive as companies with their own locations across Australia, without the hassle of building up your own infrastructure.